 Community Reintegration and Therapeutic

-ACCESS provides individualized comprehensive services to address the special needs of individuals on probation/parole, and those who have completed the IOPC program.
-Located at the Paul Elizondo Westside Clinic, ACCESS helps with mental health treatment, housing, employment, and linkage to resources to support successful re-entry and stability in the community.
+ACCESS provides individualized comprehensive services to address the special needs of individuals with mental health stipulations who are on probation/parole.
+Located at The Center for Health Care Services, 2711 Palo Alto Rd., ACCESS helps with mental health treatment, housing, employment, and linkage to resources to support successful re-entry and stability in the community.

 Community Reintegration (CRP)

-Another of Bexar County’s exemplary diversion programs, the Community Reintegration Program offers mentally ill offenders treatment as an alternative to incarceration.
+The Community Reintegration Program offers mentally ill offenders treatment as an alternative to incarceration.
 CRP is designed to identify and divert offenders with mental health issues from incarceration to treatment.
-A psychologist in the magistrate department screens individuals and, if mental illness is detected, the accused person is released on bond by the judge, on condition that the person participates in mental health treatment.
-The Center’s CRP case managers partner with these participants to help them earn and successfully complete probation in lieu of incarceration.
+A psychologist from the Magistrate’s office screens individuals for mental illness; if detected, the accused person is released on bond by the judge, on condition that the person participates in mental health treatment.
+The Center’s CRP case managers partner with participants to help them earn and successfully complete probation in lieu of incarceration.

 Genesis Program (TCOOMMI)